 PRODUCE WITH PURPOSE

-To learn more, contact Jen Faust, Greens Do Good Director of Operations.
+To learn more about our Workforce Development program, contact Jen Faust, Greens Do Good Director of Operations.

 The daily structure and personal fulfillment of a job well done is an essential part of life—and it’s just as important for individuals with autism as it is for anyone else.
 Yet, nearly half of 25-year-olds with autism have never held a paying job.
 At Greens Do Good, a hydroponic, vertical farm in Hackensack, NJ, we’re doing our part to change that.